lyngon/redgrease/docs/source/client.rst

     r = redgrease.RedisGears(host="localhost", port=6379)

-This instaniates a Redis client object that is a subclass of the popular `redis <https://github.com/andymccurdy/redis-py>`_ python client, but with an additional property ``gears`` through the :ref:`RedisGears commands can be accessed <client_gears_commands>`.
+This instantiates a Redis client object that is a subclass of the ``Redis`` class of the popular `redis <https://github.com/andymccurdy/redis-py>`_ python client, but with an additional property ``gears`` through which the :ref:`RedisGears commands can be accessed <client_gears_commands>`.

-The constructor takes all the same arguments as the normal Redis client, and naturally it expodes all the same mehtods.
+The constructor takes all the same arguments as the normal Redis client, and naturally it exposes all the same Redis command methods as the original.

-It also means that if you are running a Redis instance on the default Redis port 6379 locally, as above, then you dont need any arguments to instantiate the client object: ``r = redgreas.RedisGears()``.
+It also means that if you are running a Redis instance on the default Redis port (6379) locally, as above, then you don't need any arguments to instantiate the client object: ``r = redgrease.RedisGears()``.

 .. note::

     RedGrease also supports cluster-mode.
-Instantiating ``RedisGears`` will automatically try to figure out if it is against a cluster, and in that case instead  instantiate an object which is a subtype of `redis-py-cluster <https://github.com/Grokzen/redis-py-cluster>`_ (which in turn also is a subclass of the original client).
+Instantiating ``RedisGears`` will automatically try to figure out if it is against a cluster, and in that case instead  instantiate an object which is a subclass of ``RedisCluster`` from the `redis-py-cluster <https://github.com/Grokzen/redis-py-cluster>`_ package (which in turn also is a subclass of ``Redis`` from the `redis <https://github.com/andymccurdy/redis-py>`_ package).

-    The constructor takes all the same arguments as the normal Redis client, and naturally it expodes all the same mehtods.
+    The constructor takes all the same arguments as the normal Redis client, and naturally it exposes all the same Redis command methods as well.

-    If you want to be explicit which one to instaniate, then you can use :class:`redgrease.Redis`  and :class:`redgrease.RedisCluster` for single and cluster mode respectively.
+    If you want to be explicit which class to instaniate, then you can use :class:`redgrease.Redis` and :class:`redgrease.RedisCluster` for single and cluster mode respectively.

 As a Gears object
 ~~~~~~~~~~~~~~~~~

-If you already have code with intantiated Redis client objects, and you don't want to create more connections, then you can instaniate just the ``redgrease.Gears`` object directly, using your existing Redis connection.
+If you already have code with intantiated Redis client objects, and you don't want to create more connections, then you can instaniate only the ``redgrease.Gears`` object directly, using your existing Redis connection.

 .. code-block::